radiantearth/stac-spec/README.md

 #### Core Metadata and Profiles

-The Spatio-Temporal Asset Metadata specification defines the core fields that all assets must make available for searching in a catalog.
+The SpatioTemporal Asset Metadata specification defines the core fields that all assets must make available for searching in a catalog.
 Vendors can extend those core fields for the metadata they want to make available, and the community is starting to define shared profiles, with 'earth observation' (satellite imagery) being the first one.
 This repo has the json profile of STAM, so it can evolve with the rest of the STAC spec more easily.